Samkth123/KTH-md/Devops/Railway CD and Rollbacks.md

 All private netowrking enabled and services are assigned a DNS name under 'railway-internal' domain.
 The DNS name resolves to the internal IPv6 address of the services in a project

 #### Railway-Provided Domains
 With a click of a button, Railway will expose your service to the internet and provide you with a domain.
 To make this work, you must configure your application appropriately to ensure we know the port it is listening on.
-These are the instructios for that
+These are the instructions for that

+##### Port Variable

+==An essential part of connecting your service to the internet, is properly handling the `PORT` variable.==

+The easiest way to get up and running is by using the Railway-provided port.